mmistakes/minimal-mistakes/_drafts/2022-07-05-azure-measuring-latency-across-az-and-region.md

 Takeaways:
 * network peering adds an average overhead of just 0.2ms
-* Here I am not using a proximity group anymore and the result is that latency doesn't change is the machine is within same availability zone, or on another one
+* Here I am not using a proximity group anymore and the result is that average latency doesn't change if the machine is within same availability zone, or on another one

 # Scenario 3 - two Virtual Networks in H&S configuration with Virtual Network Gateway